How to fix the Samsung logo boot loop

 Resetting your phone to factory settings tends to be your last resort, so make sure you have tried all of the previous options first.
 A factory reset essentially means resetting your phone as if it just came out of the box.
 You'll want to keep in mind that this will remove all of your settings, apps, photos, etc. so it's best to have a recent backup before you do this—check out this guide to how to back up your phone if you need help.
 If you don't have a recent backup, it's best to seek help from a professional before you attempt it.
 If you do have a recent backup, follow these steps to factory reset your device.

-3. Tap Factory data reset
+- Tap Reset then Factory data reset.

 Tried these steps and still need help?
 We got you.
 Get your tech problem solved when you call or chat with an expert now.